RugbyVeronica/readme-gen-tool/README.md

   ### Demo
   ![Demo](https://github.com/RugbyVeronica/readme-gen-tool/img/demo-real.gif)

+  ## Installation
+  To install this project into your own, use `git clone` in your command-line.

   ## Usage
   To use this project, go to the cloned files, then type `node index` in your command-line.
 Be sure you’re in the correct location in your command-line/terminal first!